Squinting, a hand held up to shield her eyes, Korin stepped through the small opening in the door.

 Behind him the mist neared, its horrendous face lost in its mass.
 A long string solidified, whipping back like an arm cocked for assault.

-Era angled his body above hers so all she could see was him, his billowing robes and tiny white flowers raining down onto her.
+Era angled his body above hers so all she could see was him.
+His billowing robes cupped them in silken folds while white flowers rained around them.

 "Remember, Korin.
 It's only a dream."
-Wind started to wink up around them and the books began to flutter, pages escaping their binding, scroll carried away into the endless expanse.
+Sheets of wind hit them in oscillating forces.
+Books fluttered, pages escaping their binding, scroll carried away into the endless expanse.
 And then the wind stilled, a momentary pause pregnant with promise.
 Era's fingers tightened, her eyes finally seeing him, seeing his pleasant smile and the angelic and heroic way he shielded her.
 "None of this is real."

 And then the pregnant pause broke giving birth to a wave of red that whipped at the two with a wretched scream and tremendous wrath.

-The arm of mist smacked Era with such violent force that he blurred and disappeared.
-His body flew too fast to track before smashing into the giant door of which Korin had come from.
-Wood splintered, metal crumbled, and bolts and rivets shot forward as the door crumpled with a loud groan.
+The mist smacked Era with such tremendous force that he blurred and disappeared.
+His body flew too fast to track, smashing into the giant door of which Korin had come from.
+Wood splintered, metal crumbled, and bolts and rivets shot forward as the door let out a loud scream.